FlavioIannone/FantaProf/README.md

 ## Project Access

-The application is hosted on Firebase and can be accessed at the following URL:
+The first version of the application is hosted on Firebase and can be accessed at the following URL:
 [fantaprof-ef27d.web.app](https://fantaprof-ef27d.web.app)

 ---